 My fondest memory of university life that I will cherish for many years to come would be my graduation ceremony.
-I was humbled and overwhelmed to have received the honor of representing and speaking on behalf of the graduating class of 2015 as the Valedictorian.
+I was humbled and overwhelmed to have received the honour of representing and speaking on behalf of the graduating class of 2015 as the Valedictorian.
 November 14th 2015 was the perfect culmination to my journey at Middlesex and will always be the highlight of my student life.

 Q4.
 What one piece of advice would you give to a prospective student interested in for studying at Middlesex?

 If you’re looking for a university which gives you excellent prospects of growth, then Middlesex University is the place for you.
-My one piece of advice would be to never wait for the last minute.
+My one piece of advice would be to never wait until the the last minute.
 Make academics your priority if you’re aiming for a first class degree.
 Time management is your key player.

 Q5.
 Where has your professional life taken you since graduation?

-After I graduated, I completed a Finance internship at mumzworld.com.
-I also worked at MasterCard Worldwide as the Fraud Risk Analyst Intern in the Franchise Integrity department.
+After I graduated, I completed a finance internship at mumzworld.com.
+I also worked at MasterCard Worldwide as the Fraud Risk Analyst Intern in the Franchise Integrity Department.
 Currently I am working at Feedback Marketing Consultants as Senior Project Supervisor, alongside pursuing the ACCA qualification.

 Q6.
 Can you give an example of a time when you put the things you learned at Middlesex to practical use?